AA Rules

 AA is governed by the official Cal Ripken Baseball Rules.
 The following covers highlights and specific rule variants for the Norfolk Baseball Association:

-• Five inning games.
-At the start of the season, 3 coach pitch innings and 2 player pitch innings.
-At the season midpoint, switching to 2 coach pitch innings and 3 innings of player pitch.
+- Five inning games.
+At the start of the season, 3 coach-pitch innings and 2 player-pitch innings.
+At the season midpoint, provided the coaches and league director determine it is appropriate, switching to 2 coach-pitch innings and 3 innings of player pitch.

-• Game duration: 1½ hour max.
-If a game needs to run past 1 ½ hours in order to finish the current inning, it’s acceptable as long as the coaches and umpires are in communication and everyone is agreeable to extending slight past time in order to finish.
+- Game duration: 1 ½ hour max.
+If a game needs to run past 1 ½ hours in order to finish the current inning, it’s acceptable as long as the coaches and umpires are in communication and everyone is agreeable to extending slightly past time in order to finish.

-• 5th inning is unlimited.
-Due to time limitations, if only 4 or less innings can be played, coaches confer with umpires and the unlimited run inning can be 4th or earlier if necessary.
+- 5th inning is unlimited run scoring.
+Due to time limitations, if only 4 or fewer innings can be played, coaches confer with umpires and the unlimited run inning can be 4th or earlier if necessary.

-• Speed Rule, you may pinch run for the next inning catcher in order to speed up the game – the pinch runner must be the last previous out.
+- Speed Rule, you may pinch run for the next inning’s catcher in order to speed up the game – the pinch runner must be the last previous out.
 This keeps the game moving if it’s taking a long time for a catcher to get gear on.

 BASE RUNNING:

-• Base runners are allowed to advance a single base on all overthrows until the ball is returned to pitcher who must be in the vicinity of the pitching mound.
+- Base runners are allowed to advance a single base on all overthrows until the ball is returned to the pitcher who must be in the vicinity of the pitching mound.

-• Collision rule in effect: SLIDE OR AVOID AT HOME PLATE.
-Any closer plays, players must slide.
-If they do not, it's up to the umpires discretion as to whether or not the player is to be called out for not sliding.
+- Collision rule in effect: SLIDE OR AVOID AT HOME PLATE.
+Any close plays, players must slide.
+If they do not, it's up to the umpire’s discretion as to whether or not the player is to be called out for not sliding.

 PITCHING: